COVID plus Brexit means quarantine, paperwork and stress | DW | 19.01.2021

 After internal (and external) conflict, I decided to take the plunge and try to get back to Germany.

-It would not be straightforward.
-UK citizens living and working in Germany before Brexit have their rights protected under the Withdrawal Agreement.
+My trip would not be straightforward.
+UK citizens living and working in Germany before Brexit have their rights protected under the EU withdrawal agreement.
 But in order to demonstrate this right, we need a new residency card — a card that anecdotal evidence suggested has still to be issued to the vast majority of relatively recent arrivals, like me.
 So I needed to prove my residency in Germany with every possible piece of paperwork.
 Fortunately, life in Germany tends to produce a great deal of that.

-The second problem was that in order to travel from the UK I needed a privately-paid coronavirus test within 48 hours before traveling.
+The second problem was that in order to travel from the UK I needed to take a privately-paid coronavirus test within 48 hours of my trip.
 But most private testing companies would not guarantee that a PCR test result could be returned within 48 hours.
 After calls to the test center, my airline, and — for good measure — the German Embassy in the UK, I established there was no solution to this particular Catch-22.
 I would have to cross my fingers.

 At customs, I queued up in the non-EU line for the first time, which moved at a snail's pace.
-An unsmiling German border police officer checked my documents and my negative test result — and, for the first time ever when entering the European Union, my passport was stamped.
+An unsmiling German border official checked my documents and my negative test result — and, for the first time ever when entering the European Union, my passport was stamped.

 Quarantine rules at the German end were a little different to Scotland.
 Instead of 14 days, only 10 days were required, and in Berlin and some other states, this can be limited to five days with a negative test result on day five.

-While I had to register where I would be quarantined, unlike in Scotland no-one made any attempt to contact me.
+While I had to register where I would be quarantined, unlike in Scotland no one made any attempt to contact me.
 Again, my flatmate was free to leave the house and shop for me.
-On the fifth day, I tried to call my local health officials, who were allegedly tracking my quarantine.
+On the fifth day I tried to call my local health officials, who were allegedly tracking my quarantine.
 No reply.
-I called the Berlin-wide citizens' advice hotline.
+I then called the Berlin-wide citizens' advice hotline.

 "Oh, Friedrichshain-Kreuzberg?" the woman on the other end said, sighing, naming my district.
 "They're the most useless, they never seem to check."